daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 # Focus

 Focus is what makes a character unique.
 No two PCs in a group should have the same focus.
 A focus gives a character benefits when they create their character and each time they ascend to the next tier.
-It’s the verb of the sentence “I am an *adjective noun* who *verbs*.”
+It's the verb of the sentence "I am an *adjective noun* who *verbs*."

 This chapter contains nearly a hundred sample foci, such as Bears a Halo of Fire, Would Rather Be Reading, and Pilots Starcraft.
 These foci can be chosen and used as presented by a player, or by the GM who adds them to a list of available foci for their players in their next campaign.